workevolve/pwa-vue-express-http1/README.md

 The development server will run on port 8080 by default.
 If that port is already in use on your machine, the next free port will be used.

-##Side Noe
+## Side Noe
-For the site to work, it needs to configure the webserver to be extactly https://localhost:8443 or it won't work
+For authentication with hosted AWS Cognito to work, it needs to configure the webserver to be extactly https://localhost:8443 or it won't work

 ## What's Included